THE RIGHT CONTENT

 FAQ Content

-Answer every question your audience asks — about your event, your industry, and the experience.
+Answer every question your prospective clients ask — about your services, your process, your pricing model, and what working with you looks like.
 FAQ content ranks for voice search and earns AI citations.

 Comparison Content

-"[Your Event] vs. [Competitor]: Which is Right for You?"
-Honest comparison content captures high-intent searchers actively choosing between options.
+"[Your Company] vs. [Competitor]: Which Is Right for Your Event?"
+Honest comparison content captures high-intent searchers actively choosing between vendors.

 Data-Driven Content

-Post-event reports with original data — attendance numbers, satisfaction scores, industry insights.
+Annual industry reports with original data — average corporate event budgets, planner pain points, vendor satisfaction benchmarks.
 Original data earns backlinks and AI citations.

 How often should event companies publish blog content?

 Quality over quantity.
-One well-researched article per week that answers a real question your audience has will outperform daily rushed posts.
-During the 3-month window before your event, increase to 2-3 posts per week to capture rising search demand.
+One well-researched article per week that answers a real question a corporate planner or potential client has will outperform daily rushed posts.
+Increase cadence around RFP season and major industry conferences to capture rising search demand.

 What type of content works best for event company SEO?

-Content that answers specific questions your clients are searching for.
-'How to choose an event production company,' 'best event planners in [city],' 'event planning checklist for corporate events' — these long-tail queries drive qualified traffic.
+Content that answers specific questions your prospective clients are searching for.
+'How to choose an event production company,' 'best event planners in [city],' 'corporate event production cost guide' — these long-tail queries drive qualified traffic.
 Pair informational content with clear CTAs to your inquiry form.

-Should event company content be evergreen or seasonal?
+Should an event company's content be evergreen or seasonal?

 Both.
-Evergreen content (guides, how-tos, comparison pieces) builds compounding authority.
-Seasonal content (industry trends, post-event case studies, awards season coverage) captures timely search demand.
+Evergreen content (capability guides, vendor selection how-tos, comparison pieces) builds compounding authority.
+Seasonal content (industry trends, post-project case studies, awards season coverage) captures timely search demand.
 The best strategy alternates between both — evergreen as the foundation, seasonal as the spikes.

 How do we create content that serves both SEO and AEO?